Nparooei/Propine/README.md

+##

+I have created the solution in typescript and tried to make it a modular design .

+it has diffrent modules

+  constants and interfaces ---> types & constants declaration fileProcessor ---> import file and convert it to a json structure dataProcessor ---> get the data and calculate the result networkService ---> to call the Api logger --> to log in case of errors

+since the file size was around 32mb I read it and compile the output in one go , if the file is large (500mb<) i prefer to use node streaming API.

+the dvelopment tools that I used are --> es-lint ,Prettier

+I used yarn , to run the app you can

+yarn install
+yarn run Start

 ## Question 1 - Programming
 _We're looking at your programming ability.
 It must not only work, it should be maintainable._